dewdgi/wheel-emulator-windows/logics.md

 ### Threading Model
 - **Main thread:** runs main loop, handles input, state update, and report sending (direct writes only occur for UHID/uinput; gadget mode simply flags `state_dirty`)
 - **FFB Physics thread:** runs `FFBUpdateThread()` (125 Hz) using snapshot copies so heavy math happens outside the mutex, then commits the result in one lock+apply step
-- **USB Gadget polling thread:** runs `USBGadgetPollingThread()` when gadget mode is active; it is now the sole writer to `/dev/hidg0`, retrying writes until the host consumes the report
+- **USB Gadget polling thread:** runs `USBGadgetPollingThread()` when gadget mode is active; it is the sole writer to `/dev/hidg0`, retrying writes until the host consumes the report
+- **USB Gadget OUTPUT thread:** runs `USBGadgetOutputThread()` whenever gadget mode is active so the `/dev/hidg0` OUTPUT queue is drained immediately and FFB packets never starve
 - **Mutex:** `state_mutex` gates all shared state transitions and ensures button arrays, axes, and FFB parameters stay coherent across threads

 ### Device Grabbing and Shutdown